Juniors and Beginners

 The Library Chess Ladder

-The Bishops are the more experienced players.
+The Knights are the more experienced players, the Bishops are beginners.

 The goal of the competition is to move up the Ladder, ultimately to the No.1 position either in the Bishops group or the Knights group.